Delicious Low Carb Easter Eggs filled with creamy goodness and coated with chocolate.

 Lakanto’s doesn’t come in powdered form but only takes a minute to blend it into powdered form.
 I use an old, clean coffee grinder and it works like a charm!
 I often blend a whole bunch and store it in an air tight bag for later use.

-How to make Low Carb Easter Eggs
+How to make Sugar Free Easter Eggs

 Inner Layer